Even though I won the genetic & cultural & socioeconomic lottery (except for being born female), I know what it is to be ugly.

 A reply comes right away.
 “What did they do?” he asks.

 I decide that I should proceed.
 That the stakes are worthy.
 I copy and paste the text that I wrote in my own Facebook feed about what had happened at the Co-op.
-So many women replied to me immediately there.
+So many women replied to me immediately there on my own wall.
 Some men too.
-Disgusted.
-Angry.
-Supportive.
-They mirrored my experience, and my response, and by doing so they empowered me, even now.
+They mirrored my experience and my response, and by doing so, they empowered me, even now.

 Sharing the photos and the text in the community group however evokes a different response.